rava-dosa/arm/_posts/2018-08-18-MAPREDUCE.md

 #### Distributed Cache
 * DistributedCache distributes application-specific, large, read-only files efficiently.
 * Applications specify the files to be cached via urls (hdfs://) in the Job.
 The DistributedCache assumes that the files specified via hdfs:// urls are already present on the FileSystem.
-* The files/archives can be distributed by setting the property mapreduce.job.cache.{files |archives}.
+* The files/archives can be distributed by setting the property mapreduce.job.cache.{files or archives}.
 If more than one file/archive has to be distributed, they can be added as comma separated paths.
 The properties can also be set by APIs Job.addCacheFile(URI)/ Job.addCacheArchive(URI) and Job.setCacheFiles(URI[])/ Job.setCacheArchives(URI[]) where URI is of the form hdfs://host:port/absolute-path#link-name.
 * In Streaming, the files can be distributed through command line option -cacheFile/-cacheArchive.

 #### Profiling